 The Service has 15 active FACA committees:

-The Division of Policy and Directives Management is the liaison with the Department on FACA activities and provides advice and guidance on FACA requirements.
+The Division of Policy, Performance, and Management Programs is the liaison with the Department on FACA activities and provides advice and guidance on FACA requirements.
 For general information on FACA, visit Part 107 of the Fish and Wildlife Service Manual or the General Services Administration (GSA) FACA Web site.
 GSA administers the program for the Federal Government.